 YX and XX

-Comparing yDNA and mtDNA can give you interesting insights in the (mis-)behaviour of males.
+Comparing yDNA and mtDNA can give you interesting insights into the (mis)behaviour of males.
 For example, the male yDNA of African Americans in the United States is overall thirty-three percent European.
 When you look at the female mtDNA of the same African Americans, only about six percent is European.
 A Snow White-like mirror, this time genetically confronting us with the behaviour of European white men during slavery (Shaw 2009).

-Comparable male behaviour might have taken place during the colonization of England by the so-called Anglo-Saxons, considering the massive contribution to the English gene pool.
+Comparable male behaviour might have taken place during the colonization of England by the Anglo-Saxons, considering the massive contribution to the English gene pool.
 Indeed, early Anglo-Saxon society might have known apartheid-like structures in which the native Romano-Celtic population was restricted in reproduction (Thomas 2006).
-The Frisian brothers Hengist and Horsa even stood at the basis of this aggressive form of immigration originating from the south-eastern coast of the North Sea.
+The legendary Frisian brothers Hengist and Horsa even stood at the basis of this aggressive form of immigration originating from the south-eastern coast of the North Sea.

 Haplogroups